GANGANI/toporesolve/README.md

 -v $PWD/geonames_index/:/usr/share/elasticsearch/data elasticsearch:7.10.1
 ```

-Complete code can be found [here](models/state-of-the-art/mordecai.py)
+Complete code using Mordecai3 on the datasets can be found [here](models/state-of-the-art/mordecai.py)

 ## State of the Art Evaluation